 Keynote Speaker, marathon runner and triathlete Blind Dave Heeley was given an enthusiastic reception at our packed annual forum on 18 November.
 His talk was the highlight of a day well spent and enjoyed by all.

 It was our largest event yet and has received great feedback.
-Over two hundred and twenty-five visually impaired people and guests joined us at Portway Lifestyle Centre.
+Over one hundred and twenty-five visually impaired people and guests joined us at Portway Lifestyle Centre.
 As always, we had a warm welcome from the staff at the venue.
 Willing and enthusiastic volunteers soon arrived to get everything ready and to make sure that the day went well.
 There was plenty of help for our members and visually impaired guests to browse the exhibitor stands and mingle with friends old and new.

 Sandwell’s Mayor Cllr Dr Ann Jaron, and her consort (her sister) Eve Keeling, opened the event.
 They soon got into the spirit of the day, engaging with members and chatting to all with a warm, friendly smile.